-Does Australia already have ISDS provisions?
+Does Australia have ISDS provisions?

-Yes.
-Australia has ISDS provisions in seven FTAs: China-Australia Free Trade Agreement, Trans-Pacific Partnership Agreement (not yet in force), Korea-Australia Free Trade Agreement, Australia-Chile Free Trade Agreement, Singapore-Australia Free Trade Agreement, Thailand-Australia Free Trade Agreement, and ASEAN-Australia-New Zealand Free Trade Agreement.
-Australia currently also has ISDS provisions in its 21 Investment Protection and Promotion Agreements (IPPAs) with Argentina, China, Czech Republic, Egypt, Hong Kong, Hungary, India, Indonesia, Laos, Lithuania, Mexico, Pakistan, Papua New Guinea, Peru, Philippines, Poland, Romania, Sri Lanka, Turkey, Uruguay and Vietnam.
+Australia also has ISDS provisions in 20 Investment Protection and Promotion Agreements with Argentina, China, Czech Republic, Egypt, Hong Kong, Hungary, Indonesia, Laos, Lithuania, Mexico, Pakistan, Papua New Guinea, Peru, Philippines, Poland, Romania, Sri Lanka, Turkey, Uruguay and Vietnam.

 Is ISDS a threat to Australia’s sovereignty?

-No. ISDS does not freeze existing policy settings.
-It is not enough that an investor does not agree with a new policy or that a policy adversely affects its profits.
+ISDS does not freeze existing policy settings.
+ISDS claims must be based on breach of an investment obligation.
+It is not enough that an investor does not agree with a new policy or that a policy affects its profits.

-Have Australian companies used ISDS?
+Have Australian companies used ISDS overseas?

 Has Australia been subject to ISDS disputes?

 Yes.
-Over the past 30 years there has been just one ISDS challenge brought against Australia.
+Over the past 30 years there has been just one ISDS tribunal hearing against Australia.
 The dispute was brought by Philip Morris Asia challenging Australia’s tobacco plain packaging legislation.
 On 18 December 2015, the tribunal issued a unanimous decision agreeing with Australia's position that the tribunal had no jurisdiction to hear Philip Morris Asia's claim.
 More information on this case is available at Investor-state arbitration - tobacco plain packaging.